mickem/nscp-docs/docs/tutorial/index.md

 ```

 There is an advanced topic when it comes to modules and that is loading the same module multiple times.
-This is not common but since it changes the syntax we mention it for compleation.
+This is not common but since it changes the syntax we mention it for completion.
 When a module is loaded multiple times it is given an alias as a key (since key names have to be unique) and thus the syntax changes into this:

 ```ini